Error-331/code_tests/docs/bible/links.md

 As Little Children - April 24 (God resists the proud and gives grace to the humble);

 One of the Biggest - April 25 (John 14:21);

+Roses and Thorns - April 26 (salvation is a free gift of God, Christian life is not trouble-free);